Healing (2014 film): Plot

 After hearing about his past and finding out that he has living family despite never having had a visit, Perry becomes motivated to assist Kahdem in his rehabilitation and intervenes to invite his son to the prison for a visit.
 Convinced against his initial refusal of the offer, Yousef (Dimitri Baveas) eventually takes up the invitation to attend the prison and pay a visit his incarcerated father.
 Unexpectedly, the visit turns sour after sensitive issues are touched upon.
 Kahdem is angered and keeps his fist clenched in frustration, whilst Yousef stands to shout at him.
 Eventually Yousef leaves in rage, hurting Kahdem and his morale.

 Perry invites a local wildlife expert named Glynis (Jane Menelaus) to assist in Yasmine's training, and she warns Viktor that he must prepare Yasmine for her eventual release back into the wild.
 The bird, she reminds him, is only in the aviary for wildlife rehabilitation.
 Whilst this is all occurring, other inmates such as Paul (Xavier Samuel) begin rehabilitating other injured birds as part of the program pioneered by Perry.
 Paul's injured bird is a majestic white owl with whom he shows a great devotion.

 The friendship developed between Kahdem and Perry, as well as the work Kahdem does with Yasmine, allows him to truly find inner happiness through the meaning brought to his life.

-The film ends with Yasmine's full rehabilitation and release into the wild and Kahdem's subsequent release from prison.
+Yasmine appears fully rehabilitated and is released into the wild.
+However she is once again found injured and it is decided that she needs to be kept at Healesville Sanctuary.

+Kahdem is subsequently released from prison and reconciled with his son and family.
+Together they visit Healesville and Kahdem is reunited with Yasmine.